Hube2/acf-to-content/README.md

   * Radio Button
   * Radio Group
 * Taxonomy Field: allows term name, slug and descirption.
 Can choose multiple, defaults to term name.
+* Post Relationship: allows title, content (content with any acf content added by this plugin removed) or acf content (content added to the related post by this plugin).
+Can choose mulitple, defaults to title.
+  * Post Object
+  * Relationship

 You must specify by setting the "To Content" setting of the fields when adding or editing them in ACF.